pzaino/thecrowler/CONTRIBUTING.md

 If we have a window of time (usually 2 to 4 weeks) and we are available to handle a new release, we tag a new release from the main branch.

-So, the CROWler supports both basically CI/CD and a more traditional release cycle.
+So, the CROWler supports both basically, CI/CD and a more traditional release cycle.
 So users with complex environments can stick to a specific release until they are ready to move to the next one.
 While users with more DevOps orientated environments can use the main branch to test the latest